mageplaza/magento-2-quick-order-graphql/README.md

 ## 5. Get Support

 - Feel free to [contact us](https://www.mageplaza.com/contact.html) if you have any further questions.
+Our support team will be alway here to help.
 - Like this project, Give us a **Star** ![star](https://i.imgur.com/S8e0ctO.png)